edusevdev/demo-presupuestos/README.md

-# Getting Started
+# 🚀 Getting Started

-Before starting we must to execute the command below to start the resources.
+Before starting we must to execute the command below to start the external resources.

 ```
 docker-compose up
 ```

-#### Current resources:
+#### 🔧 Current resources:
 - Mariadb